Q1.How to reset the extender to its factory default settings?

 •With the extender powered on, use a pin to press the Reset button for 1 second.
 The extender will reboot.

 •Log in to the extender’s web management page.
-Go to Settings > System Tools > Backup & Restore and click FACTORY RESTORE.
+Go to Settings > System Tools > Backup & Restore and click Factory Restore.

 Q2.What should I do if I forget my login password?

-•Refer to FAQ > Q1 to reset the extender, and then visit http://tplinkrepeater.net to create a new login password.
+Refer to FAQ > Q1 to reset the extender, and then visit http://tplinkrepeater.net to create a new login password.

-The extender must be reconfigured after a reset to access the internet.
+Note: The extender must be reconfigured after a reset to access the internet.
 Please note down your login password for future logins.

 Q3.What should I do if I forget my wireless password?

-In Range Extender mode, the extender shares the same wireless passwords as those of your host networks.
+The extender shares the same wireless passwords as those of your host networks.

 Q4.What should I do if I can’t access the web management page?